Dog & Cat Desexing Surrey Hills

 After the anaesthetic, please ensure that your pet is kept warm and sheltered from the weather.

-Please ensure your pet only receives a small meal (half serve) for dinner.
-Access to water should be provided at all times.
+It is important to provide your pet with a small meal (half serve) for dinner after the surgery.
+Make sure that they have free access to water at all times.

-To prevent your pet from licking or chewing their stitches or surgery site, they may need to wear an Elizabeth collar.
-This is especially important as the site needs time to heal.
-We also offer a product with a bitter taste to discourage licking.
+It's important that your pet doesn't lick or chew at their stitches or surgery site.
+Your pet may need to wear an Elizabeth collar (a cone-shaped headpiece) to prevent them from doing so.
+We also offer a bitter-tasting product to discourage licking.

 Your pet will have a small bandage where the anesthetic was injected.
 You can remove this 1-2 hours after bringing your pet home.

-It is important to finish all medication as directed by our staff.
+Make sure to finish all medication as instructed by our staff.

 Twice daily checks of your pet's wound are recommended to ensure it appears clean and dry with little swelling and redness.
 Please contact the clinic if you notice excessive swelling, redness or discharge.